-The Electricity Authority has directed EDB's to introduce a new pricing methodology which TPCL intends to introduce from 1 April 2021 following consultation with customers, its owners the SEPSCT and electricity retailers.
+TPCL with the support of the Electricity Authority intends to introduce a new pricing methodology from 1 April 2021 following consultation with customers, its owners the Southland Electric Power Supply Consumer Trust and electricity retailers.

 The intention of any pricing reform must assure that the network can be maintained to meet reliability standards, give sustainable returns to the owners but is cognisant of a customer desire to utilise pricing options and innovative technology.